craigmcc/cityteam-checkins/DEVELOPER.md

 [OpenAPI Builders](https://github.com/craigmcc/openapi-builders).
-Library (written by the primary author of this applciation) that supports programmatically creating API specifications that conform to the OpenAPI 3.0 Specification.
+Library (written by the primary author of this applciation) that supports programmatically creating API descriptions that conform to the OpenAPI 3.0 Specification.
 These are available in the back end application at endpoint **/openapi.json**, and in a visual way by navigating to the "OpenAPI Docs" link.